A dense casuarina forest lines the beach here.

 Aerial view of Cedar Point and Wild Cow Run on Middle Caicos.

 Access to Wild Cow Run is unfortunately limited.
-An unpaved road leads northeast from just before Lorimer Village on Middle Caicos (you’ll pass Haulover Plantation on your left) to the Haulover Point area and a four-way junction around a small triangular island of brush.
+An unpaved road leads northeast from just before Lorimers Village (you’ll pass Haulover Plantation on your left) to the Haulover Point area and a four-way junction around a small triangular island of brush.
 As you approach this triangle, you’ll want to keep right and take the first right.

 At this point, you should be on the 4.3-mile (7 km) stretch of road that leads to both the Wild Cow Run and Cedar Point beaches.
-As you continue down this unpaved road, some rough and overgrown bulldozed tracks (500 to 1000 feet long) to the beach can be found at intervals on your left.
-If you continue driving, you arrive at Cedar Point (where the road terminates).
+As you continue down this unpaved road, you'll see some rough and overgrown bulldozed tracks to the beach that are between 500 and 1,000 feet (152 to 304 m) long at intervals on your left.
+If you continue driving, you'll arrive at Cedar Point (where the road terminates).

-The remainder of the route after passing the settlement of Lorimers is unpaved, yet road surface conditions are traversable by any rental car if taken at a slow pace.
-However, even with this consideration, we believe that most visitors will be best served with a jeep or SUV 4x4.
+The remainder of the route after passing the settlement of Lorimers is unpaved, yet road surface conditions are traversable by any rental car if you take the road at a slow pace.
+That being said, it's usually best to rent a jeep or 4x4 if you plan to drive to this area.

 Beach Path